How Tyler Perry Went from Homeless to Hollywood Mogul

 He kept on pursuing his dream, and in 1998 it finally took flight, when hundreds of mostly African-American fans lined up to buy tickets for the seventh staging of the show he’d devoted his life to, I Know I’ve Been Changed.
 Since then millions of people have turned out to see Tyler’s work.

 Tyler Perry’s story is nothing short of miraculous.
 He overcame person pain and professional setbacks to become one of the most powerful men in the entertainment business.
-He owns his own studios, produces and stars in his own movies and is reported to have a net worth of over $800 million!
+He now owns his own studios and produces and stars in his own movies.
+And, in September, Forbes reported that Tyler Perry is Hollywood’s newest billionaire!

 This story, of course, is not typical.
 Most actors will never achieve the heights that Tyler Perry has achieved.
 But his story is proof of the value of tenacity and perseverance, hard work and dedication.